Two Stages of Folding: Convergent Mechanisms in AI Protein Folding Trunks: Discussion

 \section{Discussion}

-Protein folding models present unique promises, but also interpretability challenges.
-By focusing on a well-understood subsystem, the beta-hairpin, we have derived insights into the mechanisms underlying the folding trunk of ESMFold, revealing a two-stage computational structure.

-In the first stage, early blocks propagate biochemical information from sequence into pairwise representations.
-We identify a direction that correlates with residue charge, and show that steering it can induce hairpin formation.
-In the second stage, late blocks develop geometric features in the pairwise representation: we find that distances and contacts are linearly encoded with high accuracy by late blocks.
+We have conducted the first cross-architectural mechanistic analysis of protein folding trunks, revealing a two-stage computational structure that arises consistently across ESMFold, OpenFold, and Boltz-1.
+In the first stage, early blocks propagate biochemical information from sequence into pairwise representations; steering the charge direction induces hairpin formation.
+In the second stage, late blocks develop geometric features in the pairwise representation; distances are linearly encoded with high accuracy and steering them induces hairpin formation.
+These representations are not merely correlational: they are causally operative and shared across architectures.
+Cross-model patching demonstrates that pairwise representations are alignable via linear projection, and representations from one model can substitute for another's at the corresponding stage.
+The two-stage structure holds for both hairpin and helix induction, suggesting it reflects a general computational strategy of folding trunks.
+We discuss limitations and future directions in Appendix~\ref{app:limitations}.

-These representations are not merely correlational.
-Steering the charge direction induces structural changes consistent with electrostatic attraction and repulsion.
-Scaling the distance direction enables targeted hydrogen bond formation.
-Scaling the pairwise representation proportionally expands or contracts the predicted protein.
-The mechanisms underlying ESMFold's structural decisions can be localized, traced, and manipulated with strong causal effects.
-We note that our analysis focuses on a single motif and model; we discuss these and other limitations in Appendix~\ref{app:limitations}.

-To our knowledge, our work is the first to analyze the computational mechanisms of the folding trunk of a protein structure prediction model.
 By pinpointing where and how folding models represent structural features, we have laid a foundation for future discovery.
 In other domains, interpretation of AI models has yielded insights previously unknown to humans~\citep{davies2021advancing, davies2024signature, wong2024discovery, schut2025bridging, wang2026interpretability}.
 Protein folding models contain generalized knowledge that may be just as valuable as their ability to output structure.
 Interpretability offers a way to unlock this knowledge: whether by extracting learned principles, understanding the origins of model errors, or enabling us to redirect model capabilities toward tasks they were not explicitly trained for.